subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ## 5. **Indexer Network Information**

-On the network page, the Indexer can check the era information and confirm that the reward collection is up to date.
+On the network page, the Indexer can check the era information and confirm that the reward collection is up-to-date.
 The service log component provides the logs for the coordinator service.

 ![Indexer Network Information](/assets/img/indexer_network_info.png)

 Congratulations!
 You have successfully indexed your SubQuery Project.

-- If you encounter any trouble while running the indexing service, please visit [Troubleshooting](../indexers/troubleshooting-indexers.md)) and get all your solutions at one place.
+- If you encounter any trouble while running the indexing service, please visit [Troubleshooting](../indexers/troubleshooting-indexers.md)) and find all your solutions in one place.

 - Find the list of [FAQs](../indexers/faqs-indexers.md), and resolve your query.